eclectifyTutorials/YT_Tutorial_Pkg_Geolocator/README.md

-# YT_Tutorial_Pkg_Geolocator
+# Code for Youtube Tutorial for Using Flutter Package *geolocator*
-Code for the Youtube tutorial (https://youtu.be/x0a6_ILbvAk) on how to use the Flutter library geolocator
+Code for the Youtube tutorial (https://youtu.be/qf11kbRGgaI) on how to use the Flutter library geolocator